-Originally from Southeastern Pennsylvania, I am a self-taught quilter and am highly influenced by the traditional quilt patterns I saw as a child.
-Since then, I have made my home in various cities and use those experiences to adapt traditional patterns to create a new narrative.
-The shapes and patterns used reflect my home and community while the method and materials used recall traditional quilt making influences.
+Originally from Southeastern Pennsylvania, Season is a self-taught quilter and highly influenced by the traditional quilt patterns she saw as a child.
+Since then, she has made her home in various cities and uses those experiences to adapt traditional patterns to create a new narrative.
+The shapes and patterns used reflect her home and community while the method and materials used recall traditional quilt making influences.

 Season uses quilts as objects and as storytellers.
 Using craft as a means of storytelling carries the weight of its historical context.
 The quilt making process strengthens her relationship between the material and this context.
 She is fascinated by the essentials of the materials and the root of pattern.
 The quilt making process is intimate, tactile, repetitive - often becoming a meditation on itself.
 It is also a continually evolving process which allows Season to tell stories, exploring place and identity, with the goal of connecting traditional craft and contemporary life.

 Commissions are currently open.